-http://www.swrcb.ca.gov/water_issues/programs/ocean/cwa316/saccwis/docs/drpt031912.pdf to increased use of once through cooling as well as increased air emissions, which AB 205 seeks to limit."15 Instead, the OTC "resources will only be called upon to support grid operations during extreme events (including any maintenance or test events recommended by and coordinated with the CAISO)."16 Otherwise, the resources will be offline.
-The SWRCB unanimously voted to extend the OTC compliance period to December 31, 2026, at its August 15, 2023, Board meeting.17 DWR executed separate agreements with AES Alamitos LLC, AES Huntington Beach LLC, and Ormond Beach Power, LLC.
+which AB 205 seeks to limit."14 Instead, the OTC "resources will only be called upon to support arid operations during extreme events (including any maintenance or test events recommended by and coordinated with the CAISO)."15 Otherwise, the resources will be offline.
+The SWRCB unanimously voted to extend the OTC compliance period to December 31, 2026, at its August 15, 2023, Board meeting.16 DWR executed separate agreements with AES Alamitos LLC, AES Huntington Beach LLC, and Ormond Beach Power, LLC.
 The term for all three contracts is from January 1, 2024, through December 31, 2026.
-SW&E staff collaborated with the CPUC, CEC, and CAISO staff to negotiate the agreements which added the OTC facilities to the ESSRRP portfolio for electric grid reliability during extreme events.
+SWEO staff collaborated with the CPUC, CEC, and CAISO staff to negotiate the agreements which added the OTC facilities to the ESSRRP portfolio to support electric grid reliability during extreme events.
 These assets provide 2,859.3 MW to support California's electric grid reliability as California is taking action to accelerate the deployment of clean energy resources.
-As shown in Table 9 above, costs incurred for AES Alamitos LLC and AES Huntington Beach LLC prior to this reporting period are related to capital expenditures for maximizing the availability and reducing maintenance of the facility which needs to be scheduled and completed ahead of the contract start date.
-Costs incurred for AES Alamitos, AES Huntington Beach, and GenOn during the reporting period largely reflect capacity payments for each unit's availability starting January 1, 2024.
+As shown in Table 8 above, costs incurred for AES Alamitos LLC and AES Huntington Beach LLC prior to this reporting period include capital expenditures for maximizing the availability and reducing maintenance of the facilities.
+Costs incurred for AES Alamitos, AES Huntington Beach, and GenOn during the reporting period largely reflect capacity payments for each unit's availability, which began January 1, 2024.